chrthomsen/pygrametl/docs/quickstart/beginner.rst

     # contains all the information required for both columns in the table.
 If
     # the dimension was filled using data from the sales database, it would be
     # necessary to update the region attribute with data from the CSV file
     # later.
-To insert the rows the method Dimension.insert() is used
+To insert the rows the method CachedDimension.insert() is used
     [location_dimension.insert(row) for row in region_source]

     # The file handle to the CSV file can then be closed